-- (1) Predecessor refers to the Semiconductor Products Group business segment of Agilent. - (2) We completed the SPG Acquisition on December 1, 2005.
+(1) Predecessor refers to the Semiconductor Products Group business segment of Agilent.

+(2) We completed the SPG Acquisition on December 1, 2005.
 The SPG Acquisition was accounted for as a purchase business combination under GAAP and thus the financial results for all periods from and after December 1, 2005 are not necessarily comparable to the prior results of Predecessor.
 We did not have any significant operating activity prior to December 1, 2005.
-Accordingly, our results for the year ended October 31, 2006 represent only the eleven months of our operations after the completion of the SPG Acquisition. - The divestiture of the Camera Module Business by Agilent on February 3, 2005 did not meet the criteria for discontinued operations treatment under GAAP and, as such, its historical results remain included in the results from continuing operations as presented in this prospectus until the first quarter of fiscal year 2005.
+Accordingly, our results for the year ended October 31, 2006 represent only the eleven months of our operations after the completion of the SPG Acquisition.

+(3) The divestiture of the Camera Module Business by Agilent on February 3, 2005 did not meet the criteria for discontinued operations treatment under GAAP and, as such, its historical results remain included in the results from continuing operations as presented in this prospectus until the first quarter of fiscal year 2005.
 The following table presents the operating results of the Camera Module Business:

-Predecessor

-Year Ended October 31,
+edecessor ded October 31,

-2 004 20 05

-millions)

-Statement of Operations Data:
+millions))5

+perations Data: (i) minorisj

-Net revenue \$ 296 \$ 69
+/enue \$ 296 \$ 69

-Loss from operations (63) (7)
+operations (63) (7